lead-led/enpreview/README.md

 ## Troubleshooting

 - Response samples in `response_objects/` illustrate the expected payloads from Event Master APIs.
-- If tally data stops updating, confirm the OSC subscriptions (`ScreenDestChanged`, `AuxDestChanged`) are flowing—these trigger refresh calls for `listContent` and `listAuxContent`.
+- If tally data stops updating, confirm the backend Express listener is reachable from the frame and that subscriptions (`ScreenDestChanged`, `AuxDestChanged`) are posting to it—these trigger refresh calls for `listContent` and `listAuxContent`.

 ## License